 Established in 2017, Onto is an electric car subscription service that was founded by Jolly and O’Meachair to accelerate the EV revolution.
-The company offers a sustainable flexible, and affordable alternative to traditional car ownership, by offering EV car ownership without long-term commitment.
-The Warwick-based company raised $175m funding in 2021 to expand its offering and has now got over 3,000 members.
+The company offers a sustainable flexible, and affordable alternative to traditional car ownership, by offering EV car ownership without a long term commitment.
+The Warwick-based company raised $175m in funding in 2021 to expand its offering and has now got over 3,000 members.
 This year its community saved 2.3 million kgs of C02.

 Harrison is the CEO of investment firm, Schroders.
 As a global asset and wealth manager, Schroders delivers a broad range of investments designed to meet the diverse needs of institutions, intermediaries and high net worth individuals, while keeping ESG at the heart of everything they do.
 The business channels capital into sustainable and durable businesses to accelerate positive change in the world.
 Schroders’ business philosophy is based on the belief that if they deliver for clients, they deliver for Shareholders and other stakeholders.